Located in: Romania

 The "Vasile Goldiș" Western University of Arad is a private university in Arad, Romania founded in 1990.
 Today it's home to 6000 students and six facilities, including medicine.
 Those who wish to study medicine in Europe can enjoy classes in English and a medical degree officially recognised around the world, including in the UK.

 Located in Arad, Romania, it is situated in an industrial centre with a transportation hub on the Mures River.
-The population is around 160,000, and it is the 12th largest city in Romania.
+The population is around 160,000, the 12th largest city in Romania.
 It is one of the most prolific cities in Romania, with a booming economy, an extensive tram network, Arad International Airport, and the largest cargo terminal in western Romania.
 Due to significant economic development during the 1800s, Arad became Romania's fastest-growing and most prosperous city.

 Being one of the more modern universities, one can expect a large state-of-the-art school with a curriculum to match.
 The course is 6 years and is taught in English.
 The first three years consist of a theory of fundamental knowledge and pre-clinical studies.
 The latter three years are more clinical in nature, with hospital experience and surgical courses offered.